 First things first.
-You need to know that while all prebiotics are fibers, not all fibers are prebiotics.
+You need to know that while all prebiotic fibers are fibers, not all fibers are prebiotics.
 But!
-Fiber, whether it’s a prebiotic or not, has important health benefits, so let’s take a look at both.
+Whether prebiotic or not, fiber has essential health benefits, so let's look at both.

 What Is Fiber and How Does It Benefit Health?

-Fiber is the part of plant-based foods that our bodies can’t completely digest or absorb.
-Since the body can’t break it down, it passes through the gastrointestinal system and leaves the body.
-This is why fiber is great for helping to regulate bowel movements and keep our bowel health in top condition.
-This is why, if you have chronic constipation, doctors will often recommend upping your fiber intake.
+Fiber is the part of plant-based foods that our bodies can't completely digest or absorb.
+Since the body can't break it down, it passes through the gastrointestinal system and leaves the body.
+This is why fiber is excellent for helping to regulate bowel movements and keep our bowel health in top condition.
+This is why doctors often recommend upping your fiber intake if you have chronic constipation.

-Fiber also helps to lower cholesterol levels and control blood sugar levels, and it can help maintain a healthy weight.
-Fiber also lowers the risk of cardiovascular diseases and stroke, as well as hypertension and various gastrointestinal diseases.
+Fiber also helps to lower cholesterol levels and control blood sugar levels, and it can help maintain a healthy weight and promote regular bowel movements.
+Fiber also lowers the risk of cardiovascular disease, stroke, hypertension, gastrointestinal diseases, and other chronic diseases.

-We’ve learned how important our gut health is to our overall health.
-If we want a strong immune system and want to reduce inflammation in our bodies, keeping our gut microbiome healthy is key – and that means it’s vital that we make sure a good portion of the fiber we eat every day is prebiotic.
+We've learned how important our gut health is to our overall health.
+If we want a robust immune system and want to reduce inflammation in our bodies, keeping our gut microbiome healthy is critical – and that means it's vital that we make sure a good portion of the fiber we eat every day is prebiotic.

-Fiber – whether it’s a prebiotic or not – is so important for our health, and thus is an important part of a healthy diet.
-Your health is your greatest asset, so make sure you’re taking good care of it.
+Fiber – whether it's a prebiotic or not – is essential to support digestive health and thus is an integral part of a healthy diet.
+Your health is your greatest asset, so ensure you take good care of it.